 I have taught at UC Berkeley since 1973 and served as Chair of the Department of Classics from 1993 to 2000.
 I was founding Director of the Center for the Tebtunis Papyri (2001-2011).
 I have published extensively on the ancient Athenian tragedian Euripides and various aspects of ancient drama, including interpretation, staging and dramatic technique, textual studies, and commentaries.
 My current project, a digital edition of the scholia on Euripides (EuripidesScholia.org), combines my interests in digital technologies, in the digital future of scholarship, and in textual tradition and editing.
-I am currently the PI for a Mellon Grant supporting the startup phase of an open-access publication project, California Classical Studies.
+I am currently leading an open-access publication project, California Classical Studies.
 As of Jan.
 1, 2016, I have retired from regular service, but will continue for some years as Professor of the Graduate School, working with graduate students and teaching one course per year.

 Please see my home page for more links.